List of works similar to the 2020 Utah monolith: Alberta

 On December 13, 2020 a monolith was discovered in Lethbridge.

 On January 7, 2021 a monolith was discovered in Edmonton, Alberta's Capital City.
-The local monolith is 10 feet tall, 250 pounds and made of galvanized steel.
+The local monolith is 3 meters tall, 125 kg and made of galvanized steel.
 The monolith was made by Brent Siermachesky, the general manager at Alberta Custom Metal Fabricators, who said "this is just a little something to make people chuckle when they drive by and say, 'Hey look, we got one of those in Edmonton now too.'"

 British Columbia

 On December 9, 2020, a monolith was discovered in Vancouver, which also resembles the monolith found in Utah.

 On December 13, 2020, a monolith was discovered in Kamloops.

 On December 23, 2020, a monolith appeared in the Willemar neighborhood of Courtenay, B.C.

 Manitoba

 On December 7, 2020, another mysterious monolith was discovered in Manitoba near the Old Pinawa Dam between the cities of Pinawa and Lac du Bonnet which resembles the monolith found in Utah.